FlowerHop/-DBLab-Alarm-Project-/README.md

   1. GET: '/', return the index.html (but now, it has't been implemented)
   2. POST: '/api/patients_status/', to post the bio signal
   3. POST: '/api/scanedResult', update the current bio watches distance
+  4. GET: 'api/bioWatchList', return json of the bio watch list

   For Test: